 Martial Arts Insurance for Instructors, Schools, Gym & Business

-Many want to learn martial arts in the United States.
+There are 21,339 martial arts schools and 13,025 martial arts instructors in the United States.
+Most people want to learn martial arts.
 The most recent data shows that there are at least 3.42 million people, ages 6 years old and older, who are enrolled at dojos.
 With that said, martial arts schools and martial arts instructors teach a lot of people.
-The problem with teaching many people is that exposures resulting in legal liability and financial loss are more likely to happen.
-And so, it’s best to have martial art insurance as immediate protection.

 Martial Arts Insurance